n0tspam/delepwn/README.md

 DelePwn is a security assessment tool designed to identify and demonstrate the risks associated with Google Workspace Domain-Wide Delegation (DWD) misconfigurations in Google Cloud Platform (GCP) environments.
 This tool helps security professionals and administrators evaluate their organization's exposure to potential DWD-based attacks.

+## What is Domain-Wide Delegation?
+Domain-Wide Delegation (DWD) is a Google Workspace feature that allows service accounts to impersonate any user within a domain and access their Google Workspace data through Google APIs.
+While this feature is powerful for automation and service integrations, misconfigurations can lead to significant security risks.
+An attacker who gains access to a service account with DWD could potentially access any user's Gmail, Drive, Calendar, and other Google Workspace services, making it a critical security control that requires careful management.

 ## Features

 ### Feature Overview